azuree0/Silent-data-corruption/README.md

 **Explain:** Checks if your CPU has mercurial cores—cores that occasionally produce incorrect computation results without crash or error.
 A mismatch indicates a possible defective core.

-**Cause** Silent data corruption is when a program runs on defective hardware, finishes without crashing or raising an error, but the result is wrong—and nothing in the system reports it.
+**Cause:** Silent data corruption is when a program runs on defective hardware, finishes without crashing or raising an error, but the result is wrong—and nothing in the system reports it.

 The program thinks it succeeded; the user gets a bad answer.
 The "silent" part means no exception, no log, no visible failure.
 Causes include silicon defects (from manufacturing or aging), cosmic-ray bit flips, or marginal circuits.